At a glance

 Facts to know about your baby in week 14

-Size-wise, your little one is around 8.3 cm long or around half a banana in length, weighing 43 grams.
+Size-wise, your little one is around 8.3 cm long or around the size of a lemon, weighing 43 grams.

 A male foetus can get erections in the womb from 16 weeks.